pragnyaitinfra/pragnyaitinfra/README.md

 When you need expert assistance, our IT consulting offers local presence, deep resources, and exceptional expertise.

 Please contact us to see how we can help you meet your business needs.

+IT & Network Managed Services
+We focus on technology.
+So you can focus on your business.

+Cloud & Digital Acceleration and Migration
+Simplify IT, simplify your life

+Business and Financial Consulting Services (BI & Data Analytics) Think fast, go farther with our simple solutions to finance